realnimish/avalanche-amm/README.md

 Navigate to the Solidity compiler Tab on the left side navigation bar and click the blue button to compile the `AMM.sol` contract.
 Note down the `ABI` as it will be required in the next section.

 Navigate to Deploy Tab and open the “ENVIRONMENT” drop-down.
-Select "Injected Web3" (make sure Metamask is loaded) and click "Deploy" button.
+Select "Injected Web3" (make sure Metamask is loaded) and click the "Deploy" button.

 Approve the transaction on Metamask pop-up interface.
 Once our contract is deployed successfully, Note down the `contract address`.

 {% hint style="info" %}
-An Application Binary Interface (ABI) is a JSON object which stores the metadata about the methods of a contract like data type of input parameters, return data type & property of the method like payable, view, pure etc. You can learn more about the ABI from the [solidity documentation](https://docs.soliditylang.org/en/latest/abi-spec.html)
+An Application Binary Interface (ABI) is a JSON object which stores the metadata about the methods of a contract like data type of input parameters, return data type & property of the method like payable, view, pure, etc. You can learn more about the ABI from the [solidity documentation](https://docs.soliditylang.org/en/latest/abi-spec.html)
 {% endhint %}

 # Creating a frontend in React
-Now, we are going to create a react app and setup the frontend of the application.
-In the frontend we represent token1 and token2 as KAR and KOTHI.
+Now, we are going to create a react app and set up the frontend of the application.
+In the frontend, we represent token1 and token2 as KAR and KOTHI.

 Open a terminal and navigate to the directory where we will create the application.
 ```bash